 In partner dancing, one person usually takes the lead.
 This is you.
 Your mantra should be ‘supplement, not replace’.
 How can you organise the classroom to ensure that TAs add value to your teaching?
 Aim to deploy TAs in ways that free up opportunities for you to work with struggling pupils.
-For example, set up the classroom in such a way that on day one, the teacher works with one group, the Teaching Assistant - an adult that assists the teacher in the classroom with another, and the other groups complete tasks collaboratively or independently.
+For example, set up the classroom in such a way that on day one, the teacher works with one group, the TA with another, and the other groups complete tasks collaboratively or independently.
 On day two, rotate the adults and activities, and so on throughout the week.
-Or you could deploy the Teaching Assistant - an adult that assists the teacher in the classroom in a ‘triage’ role.
+Or you could deploy the TA in a ‘triage’ role.
 Ensure that they know how to identify the pupils who are the most stuck and need your input to progress, and direct your attention to where your expertise is urgently needed.
 Some teachers give TAs a more visible role in teaching, scribing answers on the whiteboard or demonstrating equipment.
 This is useful for you as it allows you to maintain eye contact with the class.

 A SENCO I know talks about teachers and TAs ‘knowing their dance routine’.
 The best classroom partnerships are built on a clear and specified understanding of who does what.
 Mapping out your roles at various stages of a lesson can help you develop and embed practices.
 We have devised a template to help you coordinate your steps and avoid treading on each other’s toes (Education Endowment Foundation, 2015).